China–Cuba relations: Oil

 SINOPEC, the Chinese state oil company, has an agreement with state-owned CUPET (Cuba Petroleum) to develop oil resources.
 As of mid-2008, SINOPEC had done some seismic testing for oil resources on the island of Cuba, but no drilling.
 The company also has a contract for joint production in one of Cuba's offshore areas of high potential yield, off the coast of Pinar del Río, but had done no off-shore drilling as of mid-2008.

 In November 2005, PetroChina Great Wall Drilling Co., Ltd. and CUPET held a ceremony for the signing of two drilling service contracts, to provide di; Great Wall Drilling has provided drilling rigs for oil exploration on Cuba's north coast.

 Biotechnology

 In December 2005, the two countries signed an agreement to develop biotech joint ventures within the next three to five years.
 Two manufacturing plants using Cuban technology and processes, were operating in China as of early 2006.
+As of 2020, Cuba's Center for Genetic Engineering and Biotechnology (CIGB) had two joint ventures with China and its Center of Molecular Immunology (CIM) has three.
+When China made its first monoclonal antibodies, it did so with Cuban technology.